microsoftgraph/msgraph-sdk-powershell/src/Security/v1.0/docs/Update-MgSecuritySubjectRightsRequest.md

         - `[Sections <IMicrosoftGraphOnenoteSection[]>]`: The sections in the notebook.
 Read-only.
 Nullable.
         - `[SectionsUrl <String>]`: The URL for the sections navigation property, which returns all the sections in the notebook.
 Read-only.
         - `[UserRole <String>]`: onenoteUserRole
       - `[Operations <IMicrosoftGraphOnenoteOperation[]>]`: The status of OneNote operations.
-Getting an operations collection is not supported, but you can get the status of long-running operations if the Operation-Location header is returned in the response.
+Getting an operations collection isn't supported, but you can get the status of long-running operations if the Operation-Location header is returned in the response.
 Read-only.
 Nullable.
         - `[CreatedDateTime <DateTime?>]`: The start time of the operation.
         - `[LastActionDateTime <DateTime?>]`: The time of the last action of the operation.
         - `[Status <String>]`: operationStatus